Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Nipple Enhancement Procedure

+Nipple enhancement surgery will increase the projection of the nipple.
 This procedure can generally be completed as day surgery in our office.
 It takes under one hour.
 It can be performed under a local anaesthetic or under sedation.
 The procedure often achieves long-lasting results.
 Dr Alexandra Turner will tailor a treatment and procedure plan based on your individual condition and concerns.

 We understand the personal nature of this issue, and we make every effort to ensure you feel comfortable at every step of the process.